- Reflect on what it means to be a creative preschool teacher.

 Educational psychology professor James Kaufman has identified eight elements of the work environment that cultivate creativity.
-In the Explore section of this lesson, you will have an opportunity to reflect on these elements as they relate to your personal experiences in preschool.
+In the Explore section of this lesson, you will have an opportunity to reflect on these elements as they relate to your personal experiences in the preschool classroom.

 What are some of your own views about being a creative preschool teacher?
 Pause for a few moments to think about this.

-As you have read in this course, creativity is a crucial part of the human experience; it helps us rise to challenges, overcome obstacles, and create opportunities.
+As you have read in this course, creativity is a crucial part of the human experience.
+The ability to think creatively helps us rise to challenges, overcome obstacles, and create opportunities.
 Creativity is important because it demonstrates openness to new experiences.
-These experiences include having a good imagination, experiencing and valuing feelings, trying new things based on individual interests, and having a curious mindset (Kaufman, 2009).
+These experiences include having a good imagination, experiencing and valuing feelings, trying new things based on individual interests, and having a curious mindset (Kaufman, 2016).

 In your work in a preschool program, you are responsible for creating meaningful experiences that incorporate creativity throughout the day.
-Being a creative teacher can be expressed in a number of different ways.
+Being a creative teacher can be expressed in different ways.
 Here are some ideas of how to express creativity:

-- Using everyday materials that might seem of no use to spark creative work in your classroom
+- Use everyday materials that might seem useless to spark creative work in your classroom

-- Dealing with space constraints to create supportive learning environments for you and the children in your classroom
+- Solve space constraints to create supportive learning environments for you and the children in your classroom

-- Being willing to accept new or different perspectives
+- Be willing to accept new or different perspectives

 Watch the following video to hear a preschool teacher reflect on how her own creative interests influenced some of her classroom activities, and why it is important to value creativity when working with preschool children.